Q: What degree programs are available in the Graduate Studies in Management (GSM) department at SNU?

 Q: What is the deadline for application?

-A: The deadline to apply is three weeks before the start date.
+A: The deadline to apply is four weeks before desired group start date.

-A: Program Cost is inclusive of ALL charges: tuition, books, student ID fees, parking fees, graduation fees, and graduation regalia (cap, gown, hood and tassel).
-The program cost is locked in at the program start—annual tuition increases have no impact on current students.
+Program Cost is inclusive of ALL charges: tuition, purchased textbooks, laptop/tablet, student ID fees, parking fees, graduation fees, and graduation regalia (cap, gown, hood, and tassel).
+The program cost is locked in at the program start - annual tuition increases do not affect the current students.

 Q: Is financial aid available for SNU graduate programs?

 A: Yes.
 Financial aid is available to most graduate students.
-Note: Students in all GSM programs are considered to be full time.
-Please contact Graduate Financial Aid for more details.
+Please call 405-491-6685 for more information.

 Top of page